dfisac/dfisac.github.io/index.md

   const footnotes = [
-    "This is a boulder problem I love called 'There is no spoon' in Ticino, Switzerland.", "Souvenir of nice times of collaboration with Mingkun Liu.", "Some nice vegetables we planted in my hometown's community garden on a sunny winter.", "Cooking with friends.",
+    "This is a boulder problem I love called 'There is no spoon' in Ticino, Switzerland.", "Souvenir of nice times of collaboration with Mingkun Liu.", "Some vegetables we planted in my hometown's community garden on a sunny winter.", "A beautiful calçotada.",
     "This place."
   ];
   let currentIndex = 0;